2002Bishwajeet/twitter-clone/README.md

-# twitter_clone
+# Twitter Clone

-A new Flutter project.
+This Repo Contains a functional Twitter Clone made using Flutter & Dart

 ## Getting Started